Getting Started

 shorebird patch android

 Launch the app from your device or emulator.
-The app will still have the original blue theme, but it will be downloading the patch we just created in the background.
+The app will still have the original purple theme, but it will be downloading the patch we just created in the background.
 Kill and launch the app again, and the app will be green! 🎉

 Shorebird has an active Discord where we’re happy to help you with any questions https://discord.gg/shorebird